-- 1. Customers and beneficial owners from jurisdictions subject to a FATF call on its members and other jurisdictions to apply counter-measures to protect the international financial system from the ongoing and substantial money laundering and terrorist financing (ML/TF) risks emanating from the jurisdiction. - 2.
+- 1. Customers and beneficial owners from jurisdictions subject to a FATF call on its members and other jurisdictions to apply counter-measures to protect the international financial system from the ongoing and substantial money laundering, terrorist financing and proliferation financing (ML/TF/PF) risks emanating from the jurisdiction. - 2.
 Customers and beneficial owners from jurisdictions subject to a FATF call on its members and other jurisdictions to apply enhanceddue diligence measures proportionate to the risks arising from the jurisdiction.

-QUESTION 1: No. of customer and account balance by: - product/services used, & - customer profile Co ountry A Country B

-No. of customers Account balance @ 31Dec YYYY (USD) No. of customers Account balance@ 31 Dec YYYY (USD)

-1. Loan / Financ ing 11 •
+QUESTION 1: No. of customer and account balance by: - product/services used, & - customer profile C ountry A Country B No. of customers Account balance @ 31Dec YYYY (USD) No. of customers Account balance @ 31 Dec YYYY (USD) 1.
+Loan / Financ ing Individual Expatriate Government Representative PEP Student Businessman / Businesswoman Housewife Retiree Legal Person Others (please specify) Resident Company/Business Foreign Company/Business NGOs Legal Arrangement Trust Other Legal Arrangements Others (please s spесіту) Individual Expatriate Government Representative PEP Student Businessman / Businesswoman Housewife Retiree

-Individual Expatriate

-Government Representative

-PEP

-Student

-Businessman / Businesswoman

-Housewife

-Retiree

-Others (please specify)

-Legal Person Resident Company/Business

-Foreign Company/Business

-NGOs

-Others (please e specify)

-2. Deposit • -

-Individual Expatriate

-Government Representative

-PEP

-Student

-Businessman / Businesswoman

-Housewife

-Retiree

-Others (please specify)

-Legal Person Resident Company/Business